SakuraIsayeki/WOWS-Karma/wowskarma_api_minimap/CONTRIBUTING.md

 # How to develop on this project

-wowskarma.api.minimap welcomes contributions from the community.
+wowskarma_api_minimap welcomes contributions from the community.

 **You need PYTHON3!**